JaroslawLeszko/plant-control-frontend/README.md

-# PLANTCONTROL
+# PLANT CONTROL

-Plant Control to aplikacja do kontrolowania uprawy roślin, dbanie o podlewanie, nawożenie i czystość.
+## About the project

+Plant Control is an application to control the cultivation of house plants, taking care of watering, fertilizing, health and cleanliness.

 Screens: